 After thorough review, the Board concluded your potentially mitigating factors were insufficient to warrant relief.
-Specifically, the Board determined your misconduct as evidenced by your SPCM conviction, outweighed these mitigating factors.
-In making this finding, the Board considered the seriousness of your misconduct and concluded that it showed a complete disregard of military authority and regulations.
-The Board also considered the negative impact your conduct likely had on the good order and discipline of your command.
-Further, the Board concurred with the AO and determined that there is insufficient evidence of a mental health condition that may be attributed to military service, and there is insufficient evidence that your misconduct could be attributed to a mental health condition.
-As the AO explained, your personal statement is not sufficiently detailed to establish clinical symptoms or provide a nexus with your misconduct and there is no evidence that you were diagnosed with a mental health condition while in military service, or that you exhibited any psychological symptoms or behavioral changes indicative of a diagnosable mental health condition.
-Therefore, the Board concluded that your discharge was proper and equitable under standards of law and discipline and that the discharge accurately reflects your conduct during your period of service, which was terminated by your BCD.
-The Board determined that the record clearly reflected that your active-duty misconduct was intentional and willful.
-The Board also determined that the evidence of record did not demonstrate that you were not mentally responsible for your conduct or that you should otherwise not be held accountable for your actions.
+Specifically, the Board determined that your misconduct, as evidenced by your NJP, outweighed these mitigating factors.
+In making this finding, the Board considered the seriousness of your misconduct and concluded your misconduct showed a complete disregard for military authority and regulations.
+Further, the Board concurred with the AO that there is insufficient evidence of a mental health condition that may be attributed to military service and there is insufficient evidence that your misconduct could be attributed to a mental health condition.
+As the AO explained, there is no evidence that you were diagnosed with a mental health condition while in military service, or that you exhibited any psychological symptoms or behavioral changes indicative of a diagnosable mental health condition.
+Therefore, the Board determined that the evidence of record did not demonstrate that you were not mentally responsible for your conduct or that you should otherwise not be held accountable for your actions.
+Finally, VA eligibility determinations for health care, disability compensation, and other VA-administered benefits are for internal VA purposes only.
+Such VA eligibility determinations, disability ratings, and/or discharge classifications are not binding on the